symfony/symfony-docs/quick_tour/the_big_picture.rst

     server should be used only for development purpose, but it can help you to start your project quickly and easily.

-    Just use this command to launch the server:
+    Just use this command in your Symfony directory to launch the server:

     .. code-block:: bash

-        php -S localhost:80 -t /path/to/www

-    where "/path/to/www" is the path to some directory on your machine that you'll extract Symfony into so that the eventual URL to your application is "http://localhost/Symfony/app_dev.php".
-You can also extract Symfony first and then start the web server in the Symfony "web" directory.
-If you do this, the URL to your application will be "http://localhost/app_dev.php".
+        ./app/console server:run localhost:8000

+    Then the URL to your application will be "http://localhost:8000/app_dev.php"

+    If you want to access your application via "http://localhost/app_dev.php", you will need to launch the command with administrator rights.

 Ready?
 Start by downloading the "`Symfony2 Standard Edition`_", a Symfony :term:`distribution` that is preconfigured for the most common use cases and